• Skip to primary navigation

 Your Home Space

-Now that you’ve gotten an idea of what to look for in terms of the specs of a treadmill let’s fit one in your home.
+Now that you’ve gotten an idea of what to look for in terms of the specs of a treadmill, let’s fit one in your home.
 All treadmills generate some sound, although most have a relatively low noise output.
 But what about the size of your space?
 Do you need a treadmill that folds up?
 Do you need a smaller, compact one that fits under furniture?
 Do you need to move it around often?

-Fortunately, all of the treadmills on this list fold up and have wheels for transporting, although some can move around easier than others.
+Fortunately, all of the treadmills on this list fold up and have wheels for transporting, although some can move around more easily than others.
 If you have physical limitations, though, moving your treadmill might be out of the question, especially if it is larger.
 If the treadmill inclines and you have lower ceilings, it might also be more challenging to fit in your space.

 Content Preference And Workout Goals